tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - When is it better to use a pointer?
   - When we may want to refer to `nullptr` or we may reassign it.
 - When is it better to use a reference?
+  - When we want to ensure that a function operates on an existing object and you do not need to allow reassignment or null values.
+References are preferred for function parameters and return types when you want to avoid copying but guarantee a valid object.
 - What is the difference between `std::string` and a C-style string?
 - What type is a C-style string?
 - What happens when you iterate a pointer?